Vizio SB36514-G6 5.1.4-channel Dolby Atmos soundbar

 That’s where Vizio’s growing fleet of Dolby Atmos soundbars like the SB36514-G6 come in.

 After wowing the crowd with the $1,000 SB46514-F6 — which packs 5.1.4-channel Dolby Atmos power for hundreds less than most rivals — Vizio has unleashed multiple follow-ups in various sizes, all at lower price points.
 The SB36514-G6 shrinks the length of the flagship bar by a full 10 inches, but keeps all 5.1.4 channels, Chromecast streaming, and more for just $700.
-The result is one of the most value-packed ways to get thrilling Atmos sound.

 There’s Atmos in there?